codefridaydotorg/JavaSQL/BaseTheory/SoftwareEngineering/README.md

 2. Process
     1. What To Do
-    2. Delas with activities, actions and tasks
+    2. Deals with activities, actions and tasks
     3. Answers How To

 3. Methods